How to Find Your YouTube Niche Fast With 5 Easy Tips

 So, how can you find what’s trending?

 First, consider using TubeBuddy (check out our TubeBuddy review to learn all about it).
 This tool lets you search for topic ideas and score them based on how easy they would be to rank for.

 You could use the tool by searching for the interests you wrote about in the last tip.

 Using a tool like TubeBuddy makes it super easy to find content ideas and inspire the niche you choose.

 Second, look at the top trending products of the last year.
-Any products that are selling like hotcakes right now are a great place to get YouTube niche ideas.
+Any products that are selling like hotcakes right now are a great place to get ideas for the most profitable niches.

 Search in Google for top trending products, and you’ll find tons of list posts with ideas.